 The Trump administration was always going to be a failure when it came to containing the outbreak.
-But the freezing should have gone easier.
+But the freezing should have been easier.
 It mostly involves spending money, which the government is capable of doing quickly.
 And private markets were screaming for the government to spend massively.
 Yet two of the signature recovery efforts, the expansion of unemployment insurance and creation of payroll protections, have floundered.

 To freeze businesses, you can either backstop the businesses themselves by covering their payroll, or you can cover workers by funding unemployment insurance so they can go on leave and then come back to their jobs when the crisis is over.
 Each course of action has run into problems of execution.
 We need to understand why, not just because it’s making this recovery worse, but because the headwinds fighting against both approaches will plague any and all efforts at reform going forward.
 It’s easy to think big and bold, but implementation matters.